Lamine Camara: Monaco

 On 30 July 2024, Camara joined Ligue 1 club Monaco for a transfer fee of €15 million, signing a five-year contract.

 On 17 August, Camara made his debut for Monaco in a 1–0 win over Saint-Étienne at the Stade Louis II in the team's opening fixture of the 2024–25 season.
 In the following match, he scored his first goal for the club in a 2–0 win over Lyon and was later sent off after being shown two yellow cards.
 He made his UEFA Champions League debut in a 2–1 win over Barcelona during the league phase on 19 September.

+On 1 September 2026, it was reported that Camara was set to join Chelsea for €55 million (£47 million).
+However, the deal collapsed, after Monaco reportedly reneged on the deal.

 International career

 Camara represented the Senegalese national team at the 2022 African Nations Championship, where he was named best young player of the group stage.
 He went on to score the only goal of the quarter-final against Mauritania from a penalty kick.
 In the 2022 African Nations Championship final, he played the full 120 minutes against host nation Algeria and was one of five Senegalese players to score in the penalty shootout as Senegal won their first African Nations Championship.

 Camara was then called up to the Senegalese under-20 side for the 2023 Africa U-20 Cup of Nations.
 He was named Player of the Tournament as Senegal were crowned champions with a perfect record, winning all six matches without conceding a goal.